valu-digital/npm-packages/packages/webpack-config/README.md

 It will be written to `./dist/commons.js`.

+## `hashFilenames: boolean`

+Add a hash to the generated bundle filenames.

 ## `hotCors: boolean`

 If you are using React Hot Loader this options makes it work cross domains by